BolajiAyodeji/awesome-technical-writing/README.md

 * [What do Technical Writers do?
 (Also, what is Technical Writing?)](https://www.youtube.com/watch?v=biocrCx5T_k)
 * [How to become a Technical Writer | Skills & Career Growth](https://www.youtube.com/watch?v=8l2KJXIBpB0)
 * [Writing technical documentation](https://www.youtube.com/watch?v=a4L9GhldTHo)

 ## Podcasts
 * [The Manuscript Podcast](https://brenobarreto.co/the-manuscript-podcast/) - The intersection of writing and the development of technology products.
 * [The Manuscript Academy Podcast](podcast) - Interviews with agents and editors, how-to tips, and behind-the-scenes looks at the creation of the Academy.
+* [Write the Docs Podcast](https://podcast.writethedocs.org/) - The Write the Docs Podcast publishes discussion-style podcasts focusing on topics related to the Write the Docs community.

 ## Useful Tools
 * [HackMD](https://hackmd.io/) - Real-time collaborate on technical documentation in markdown.